asahi417/tner/README.md

 # Named Entity Recognition
 This is a collection of scripts to fine-tuning pre-trained language models on Named-Entity-Recognition (NER) with [transformers](https://github.com/huggingface/transformers).
 It also provides a quick App to test NER model with an interface, which is heavily inspired by [Multiple-Choice-Question-Generation-T5-and-Text2Text](https://github.com/renatoviolin/Multiple-Choice-Question-Generation-T5-and-Text2Text).
+Default checkpoint is fine-tuned on [XLM-R](https://arxiv.org/pdf/1911.02116.pdf), so can be tested on any language.

 ## Get started
 ```shell script